Last updated: July 24, 2017

 - Personal information that you directly provide to us, which includes information you supply when you register an account with us and save items to your profile.

-- Non-personal information that's automatically gathered as you use iBiology.org or YouTube, which includes tracking information for our site.
+- Non-personal information that's automatically gathered as you use iBiology.org or YouTube, which includes tracking information for our Website.

-- Cookies, to help us understand what areas of the site are most useful and interesting to our audience.
+- Cookies (explained further below), to help us understand what areas of the Website are most useful and interesting to our audience.

 We may collect non-personal information about the computer, mobile device or other device you use to access iBiology, such as IP address, geolocation information, unique device identifiers, browser type, browser language and other transactional information.